openstack/openstack-ansible-os_neutron/doc/source/app-openvswitch-asap.rst

 .. note::

-  ASAP :sup:`2` is a proprietary feature provided with certain Mellanox NICs, including the ConnectX-4 Lx and ConnectX-5.
+  ASAP :sup:`2` is a proprietary feature provided with certain Mellanox NICs, including the ConnectX-5 and ConnectX-6.
 Future support is not guaranteed.
 This feature is considered *EXPERIMENTAL* and should not be used for production workloads.
 There is no guarantee of upgradability or backwards compatibility.

 .. note::

-  Hardware offloading is not compatible with the ``openvswitch`` firewall driver.
+  Hardware offloading is not yet compatible with the ``openvswitch`` firewall driver.
 To ensure flows are offloaded, port security must be disabled.
   Information on disabling port security is discussed later in this document.